colinxs/MuJoCo.jl/README.md

+# THIS REPO IS ARCHIVED

+Please use https://github.com/Lyceum/MuJoCo.jl for all your MuJoCo needs in Julia.
+It is nice.

 # MuJoCo.jl
 Julia wrapper for the MuJoCo Physics Engine.
 This wrapper tries to both keep full access to all MuJoCo functionality through C pointers while also allow faster development through higher level interface.